ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z11_Appendix_Dynamic_Smalltalk_vs_Static_Typing.md

 ### Conclusion: The Philosophical Takeaway

 From a practical and philosophical perspective, "type" in Smalltalk is less a label and more a dynamic quality of an object's behavior.
-It's defined by the messages an object understands and how it responds, which is ultimately determined by its class's methods (and any clever
+It's defined by the messages an object understands and how it respond--this is ultimately determined the class methods along with any clever
-`doesNotUnderstand:` tricks).
+`doesNotUnderstand:` tricks.
 An object can certainly be said to "have a type" in Smalltalk--but that type isn't a static tag; it's the set of messages it can handle, i.e., its protocol.
 Smalltalk's class system provides the structure for those protocols (acting as a template for behavior),